quicwg/base-drafts/draft-ietf-quic-transport.md

 A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server that it is able to process.
-The server can remember these transport parameters, or store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
+The server can remember these transport parameters or can store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
 A server uses the transport parameters in determining whether to accept 0-RTT data.